Getting Started with Okta Access Gateway

 The Access Gateway solution is implemented within a customer’s infrastructure, and can be deployed in the cloud, on-premise, or within a hybrid solution.
 It’s provided by Okta as an Open Virtual Appliance (.ova) file.

-The architecture of Access Gateway includes:
+A deployment of Access Gateway includes:

-- Okta Org - Your Okta organization
+- Okta Org - Your Okta organization.

 - Load Balancer(s) - One or more load balancers

-- Access Gateway instances - One or more access gateway instances
+- Access Gateway instances - One or more access gateway instances.

 - Application Resources - One or more protected resources.

-In addition, Access Gateway can be made fault tolerant through the use of secondary stand by implementations
+In addition, Access Gateway can be made fault tolerant through the use of secondary stand-by implementations.

 The following include typical first tasks performed by an administrator to install and configure an initial instance of Access Gateway.

-Prepare and determine sizing - Carefully review the Access Gateway pre install requirements and collect appropriate sizing information.
+- Prepare and determine sizing - Carefully review the Access Gateway pre install requirements and collect appropriate sizing information.

-Install Access Gateway - Access Gateway runs as a software virtual application.
+- Install Access Gateway - Access Gateway runs as a software virtual application.
 Access Gateway can be installed in a number of VM including, VMWare, AWS, and similar environments.